schlank/TrinaryTree/README.md

     testA2_smallestNode  //Testing the class Node's smallestNode method testA3_insertNodes   //Adds nodes from standard test data, and verifies tree's integrity after each add. testA4_deleteNode    //Populates tree, removes a node, checks the count and tree integrity.
 Repeats the process for every node.

+## Interested in being a Beta Tester on Test Flight?
+Join the team here: http://tflig.ht/1dVfM9K